sipb/hydrant/README.md

 Install:

-- Python 3, at least Python 3.7.
+- Python 3, at least Python 3.8.
 - Node.js, at least Node.js 20.
   - One way to manage Node versions is using [nvm](https://github.com/nvm-sh/nvm).
-- [Black](https://black.readthedocs.io/en/stable/index.html), if you plan on contributing changes to the Python backend.

 In the root directory, run:

-- `pip install -r requirements.txt` (and the same with `requirements-dev.txt` for local development) to install dependencies.
+- `pip install -e .[dev]` to install dependencies.
+  - This will generate a `Hydrant.egg-info` folder in `src`, feel free to delete it.
 - `npm install` to install dependencies.

 ## Updating